Ferdinand Karl “Burli” Piëch (1937-2019)

-1942 Brother Hans-Michel Piëch is born.
+1942 Brother Hans-Michel Piëch was born.

-1948 First Porsche, the 356/1 Roadster, is created by uncle Ferry Porsche's team.
+1948 First Porsche, the 356/1 Roadster, was created by uncle Ferry Porsche's team.

-1962 F. K. Piëch graduated Zürich Institute of Technology (ETH Zürich) with a degree in mechanical engineering, having written a master thesis about the development of an F1 engine.
+1962 F. K. Piëch graduated the ETH Zürich Institute of Technology in Switzerland with a degree in mechanical engineering having written the master's thesis about the development of an F1 engine.

 1967 Porsche's wave of racing victories started to arrive.
 The Targa Florio was completely conquered - all podium places to Porsche!

-On March 23, 8-cylinder Porsche 907K's take 1-2 victory at the Sebring 12H.
+On March 23, two 8-cylinder Porsche 907 K take 1-2 victory at the Sebring 12 hour race.

-The first version of the 917 was a cool-looking longtail coupé, but it had problems at top speed - the long tail created some aerodynamical lift at top speed making the car nervous.
+The first version of the 917 was a cool-looking longtail coupé, but it had problems at top speed - the long tail created aerodynamical lift, making the car nervous.
 It was the fastest racing car ever built, so nobody really knew how it would handle at the top speed.
 Porsche driver Brian Redman is quoted to have said "It was incredibly unstable, using all the road at speed".

-Porsche 1-2-3 wins are becoming natural and so is the case at the Monza 1000 km race in 1969, too.
+Porsche 1-2-3 wins were becoming natural and so was the case at the 1969 Monza 1000 km race.

-Following the Porsche 1-2-3 win in 1967 Targa Florio, 1-2-3-4 in 1967 Nürburgring 1000 km, 1-2-3 in 1968 Daytona 24 hours, 1-2-3 in 1969 Monza 1000 km and a 1-2-3-4 in 1969 Targa Florio, it was time for a 1-2-3-4-5 Porsche victory at the Nürburgring 1000 km on June 1, 1969:
+Following the Porsche 1-2-3 win at the 1967 Targa Florio, 1-2-3-4 at 1967 Nürburgring 1000 km, 1-2-3 at 1968 Daytona 24 hours, 1-2-3 at 1969 Monza 1000 km and a 1-2-3-4 at 1969 Targa Florio, it was time for the 1-2-3-4-5 Porsche victory at the Nürburgring 1000 km on June 1, 1969.
+The finishing order was:

 1. 908/02 K Spyder #1 Jo Siffert/Brian Redman